- 01Underwrite every deal at 6.5–7% — if a lower rate shows up later, treat it as a bonus, not the plan

 The Rate Fantasy

-Scenario 1: Dropping PMI.
-If you put less than 20% down on a conventional loan, you're paying private mortgage insurance — typically $75 to $150/month per property.
-Once you've hit 20% equity through appreciation or paydown, refinancing eliminates that cost.
+Dropping PMI.
+You put less than 20% down on a conventional loan — that's $75–$150/month in private mortgage insurance.
+Once you've hit 20% equity, refinancing eliminates that cost.
 Even at a slightly higher rate, dropping $125/month in PMI can be worth the trade.

-Scenario 2: Converting an ARM to fixed.
-If you're sitting on a 5/1 ARM that resets in 2026, your rate could jump from 4.8% to 8.2% overnight.
-Locking in a fixed 6.3% today is insurance against a rate you can't control.
-The math isn't about getting a great rate — it's about capping your worst-case scenario.
+Converting an ARM to fixed.
+A 5/1 ARM from 2021 at 4.8% could reset to 8.2% in 2026.
+Locking in a fixed 6.3% today caps your worst-case scenario.
+The math isn't about getting a great rate — it's insurance against a rate you can't control.

 ARM Resets: The Ticking Clock

 Conventional lenders max out at 10 financed properties.
-If you're past that limit — or if your W-2 income doesn't qualify you for another Fannie/Freddie loan — you've got two alternatives.
+Past that limit — or if your W-2 doesn't qualify — two alternatives exist.

 DSCR loans: These underwrite the property, not the borrower.
-If the property's DSCR is 1.25 or higher, you qualify.
-No tax returns.
-No W-2.
-No employment verification.
-Rates run 7% to 8.5% depending on LTV and credit score.
+If the property's DSCR is 1.25+, you qualify — no tax returns, no W-2, no employment verification.
+Rates run 7–8.5% depending on LTV and credit score.
+The catch: most DSCR lenders require a 6–12 month seasoning period before they'll refinance.

 The Decision Framework

-Step 1: What's the problem I'm solving?
-If it's "I want a lower rate" — stop.
+Step 1: What problem are you solving?
+If the answer is "I want a lower rate" — stop.
 That's not actionable at 6.3%.
-But if it's "I need to eliminate PMI," "My ARM resets in 8 months," or "I need cash flow freed up for another deal" — those are solvable.
+But eliminating PMI, escaping an ARM reset, or freeing cash flow for the next deal — those are solvable.

-Step 3: What's the alternative?
-If you don't refi, what happens?
+Step 3: What's the cost of inaction?
 ARM resets to 7%+?
 PMI bleeds $1,500/year?
-Cash flow stays too tight to scale?
-Compare the cost of inaction against the cost of the refi.
+Cash flow too tight to scale?
+Compare the cost of doing nothing against the cost of the refi.

-Step 4: Run the post-refi safety check.
+Step 4: Post-refi safety check.
 Your new payment must leave the property at a DSCR of 1.25 or higher.
 If it doesn't, the refi creates more risk than it solves.

 Resources Mentioned